jdt1138/jdt1138.github.io/index.md

 *Rot (St. Amant High School Advanced Placement Studio Art Exam)*

 This extensive series attempts to demonstrate the artistic principles obtained from my time as an art student.
-I purchased fruit from a local market, and left them out to rot over a course of several days.
+I purchased fruit from a local market, and left them out to rot over the course of several days.
 The rotting provided various gross, yet interesting textures.
-Fruits like the pineapple, and the inside of a pumpkin demonstrated repition as well.
+Fruits like the pineapple, and the inside of a pumpkin demonstrated repetition as well.
 The link to this series can be found by clicking the thumbnail below.

 [![Alt Text](https://raw.githubusercontent.com/jdt1138/jdt1138.github.io/main/rot%20photos%20thumbnail.PNG)](https://goo.gl/photos/X9SbVDpYnY6DVxJ66)